tjd1234/cmpt383summer2022/docs/languages/ruby/ruby_notes.md

 => ["1", "2", "3", "4"]
 ```

-Putting a command in backquotes will run that command in the terminal.
-For
+Putting a terminal command in backquotes runs that command and returns the
-example, `` `ls` `` runs the `ls` command in the current directory, returning
+results as a string.
+For example, `` `ls` `` runs the `ls` command in the
-the result as a string:
+current directory:

 ```ruby
 >> `ls`